geoffstanley/neutral-surfaces/README.md

 This is the MATLAB version.
 For the Python version, see https://github.com/geoffstanley/neutralocean

+If anyone is interested in helping translate Topobaric Surfaces and Geostrophic Streamfunctions from here to the Python version, please contact me.

 # Neutral Surfaces
 ## Software for approximately neutral surfaces and geostrophic streamfunctions